The Kid Who Would Be King (2019) is a fresh new take on the Arthurian legend

 1 Star: Awful (2/10) / Rubbish (1/10)

-The Kid Who Would Be King is a fresh new take on the Arthurian legend.
-Alex must stop Morgana’s supernatural army.
+A young schoolboy stumbles across King Arthurs mythical sword Excalibur and must unite his friends to help Merlin defeat Morgana and her army.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
 Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Posters, images and quotes credit: The Kid Who Would Be King (2019) production and distribution companies.
+Posters, images and quotes are the property of Big Talk Pictures, TSG Entertainment and Working Title Films.
 Trailer credit: 20th Century Fox UK – YouTube.